How To Know When You Have Enough Blog Content [Video]

 Organic traffic

 The number of visitors who find and explore your blog (and website) through search terms via Google or other search engines.
-Content marketing essentially gets you in the organic traffic game by establishing a digital presence for your company and your products that customers can easily find without previously knowing who you are or what you’re about.
-This is perhaps the main reason why you’re engaged in Inbound Marketing: allowing your company or products to be found without the customer knowing precisely how to find you.
+Content marketing gets you in the organic traffic game by establishing a digital presence for your company and your products that customers can easily find without knowing who you are or what you're about.
+This is perhaps the main reason you're engaged in Inbound Marketing: allowing your company or products to be found without the customer knowing precisely how to find you.

 Brand awareness

 The opportunity for organic traffic to position your company or products as the most advantageous in your industry.
 While every blog post is more or less another door for a potential lead to walk through to learn more about your organization and products/services, it's critical to remember this.
-Each blog post also serves as an opportunity to highlight elements of your brand that will most impact potential customers and also keep you at the top of mind when the customer has weighed their options and is ready to decide on the product or solution that best fits their needs.
+Each blog post also serves as an opportunity to highlight elements of your brand that will most impact potential customers and keep you at the top of mind when the customer has weighed their options and is ready to decide on the product or solution that best fits their needs.

 While this may seem extremely basic, it's often the essential element of any process or strategy that get lost as the questions or challenges become more complex or intricate.
 If we remember why we're engaging in Inbound Marketing, answering questions about how much content is 'enough' becomes much more transparent and easier to understand.